TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 ..  hint::

-    Please note that the following terminology is based on technical terms used in the TYPO3 Core, due to their Class/Object and Interface names.
+    Please note that the following terminology is based on technical terms used in the TYPO3 Core, due to their class/object and interface names.

 ..  index:: Routing; Route